goucejia/goucejia.github.io/_teaching/2021-fall-teaching-1.md

 - Objective: Provides a systematic introduction to fundamentals knowledge and various methods on predictive modeling and machine learning, and their applications in bussiness case studies.
 - Role: Graduate Teaching Assistant with Professor Yichen Song
+- Duty:
-- Duty: Hold office hour and answer questions from students via Zoom & emails; Gradings for students' homework and exams
+	- Hold office hour and answer questions from students via Zoom & emails;
+	- Gradings for students' homework and exams.